 Why is privacy necessary for freedom?

-“Okay,” you might be saying at this point, “I can see why criminals would need privacy.
+“O.K.,” you might be saying at this point, “I can see why criminals would need privacy.
 But I have nothing to hide.
 The NSA isn’t interested in my chocolate chip cookie recipes.”
 Perhaps not.
 But the issue is less about the information gained by those who spy on us, and more about what it does to us.

 Surveillance changes us.
 It’s a well-documented psychological phenomenon; people behave differently when they know they are being watched, and usually not for the better.
 Observation impairs performance, damages trust, and encourages conformity in those being observed.